brandonau24/cesium-materials-manager/README.md

 ## Design Decisions
 * For updating the material on the fly, I essentially just hit the redux store and API on every keystroke/color/date change which you can see [in MaterialEditPanelBody](./src/components/MaterialEditPanel/MaterialEditPanelBody.jsx).
 This is obviously a performance bottleneck in the network layer since it is making a PUT request for every change.
 I would have liked to minimize the amount of network requests as much as possible, but for the purpose of this exercise, I left it alone.

-* Instead of mapping each material to have its own editing panel, I wanted to render one panel and dynamically load in the data depending on the material t hat was clicked.
+* Instead of mapping each material to have its own editing panel, I wanted to render one panel and dynamically load in the data depending on the material that was clicked.
 What I've done was set in the store which material was clicked on (by ID) with my [currentMaterialIdReducer](./src/components/reducers/currentMaterialId.js).
 The action for this reducer gets fired off on every click by [MaterialListItem](./src/components/MaterialsList/MaterialListItem.jsx).
 Then, components depending on current material viewed can simply hook into Redux and pull out the ID.

 * I wish my state was shaped better.
 This is what it looks like currently:
 	```